zmsp/zmsp.github.io/_pages/about.md

 * And...
 I care about climate change, it's very real!

-... and I love being funny, often it works, sometimes it fails to amuse everyone.
+... and I like being funny, often it works, sometimes it fails to amuse everyone.

 ### Please visit ---